Blog | Personal Finance, Real Estate

 But in the real world where you need money in your pocket to survive, if you have a house, paid for or not, that you live in, then it really isn’t an asset.
 Instead of putting money in your pocket, it takes money out of your pocket in the form of a mortgage, utility payments, taxes, maintenance, and more.
 That is the simple definition of a liability.

 This is doubly true if you don’t own your home yet.
 Then it’s the bank’s asset, and it is working for them.
 Each month you pay the bank interest on top of the equity you pay into the house in the form of your mortgage.
-If you look at an amortization table for your house, you can see plainly that the house is the bank’s asset because it makes them a huge return in the form of cash payments month after month.
+If you look at an amortization table for your house, you can see plainly that the house is the bank’s asset because it makes a huge return in the form of cash payments month after month.
 If you default, they keep the house and the money you’ve already paid them.
 It’s earning the bank a lot of money, but it’s not earning you anything.

 But people make money off a house all the time, right?